robinhouston/opencorporates-bot/NOTES.md

     Make sure that `gem install debugger -v '1.6.5'` succeeds before bundling.

 The problem appears to be [this issue](https://github.com/cldwalker/debugger/issues/105), for which the only proposed solution is to reinstall Ruby using rvm.

+So I reinstall Ruby 2.0 using rvm, and then rerun `bundle install`: no need for the sudo this time, of course.